dean10042008/Portfolio/README.md

 # Portfolio
-These are my projects :D
+This is my portfolio.
+Enjoy :)

 # Your Name's Portfolio